Boyd Archaeological Field School

 PURPOSE:

-To provide one bursary in the amount of $1,450 (half tuition) to assist a deserving student in attending the Boyd Archaeological Field School in 2024.
-The tuition costs cover all room and board, off-site field trips, and expert guest visits during the two-week course (August 9 to 25, 2024) in northern Pickering, Ontario.
+To provide one bursary in the amount of $1,450.00 (half of the course fee) to assist a deserving student in attending the Boyd Archaeological Field School in 2025.
+The course fee costs cover all room and board, off-site field trips, and expert guest visits during the two-week course (August 8 to 24, 2025) in northern Pickering, Ontario.

 BACKGROUND: